-A. The Township must notify the property owner of record when a violation of this Chapter is observed and allow 15 days from the date of notification for the violation to be corrected.

-B. After the notification period has expired, the Township may either:

-(1) Mow the vegetation and charge the cost of mowing to the property owner.

-(2) Upon failure of the property owner to reimburse the Township for all cost incurred (within 30 days of the Township's demand for payment sent to the owner in writing) the Township may file and enforce a municipal lien against the property in accordance with Pennsylvania law governing municipal liens.

-(3) File a complaint against the property owner in district court to require that mowing or other weed control measures be implemented.
-Any person who shall be convicted of a violation of any of the provisions of this Section shall be sentenced to pay a fine of not more than \$300 plus the costs of prosecution.
-Each day of violation shall constitute as separate offense.
+- A. Where a violation is in relation to the requirements of §1-1425.7. of this section, the terms of §1-1425.7.F. regarding violations and penalties shall govern. - B. Where a violation is not in relation to the terms of §1-1425.7. the Township must notify the property owner of record when the violation of this section is observed and allow 20 days from the date of notification for the violation to be corrected. - C. After the notification period has expired, the Township may either: - a.
+Remove the vegetation and charge the cost of removal to the property. - b.
+Upon failure of the property owner to reimburse the Township for all cost incurred (within 30 days of the Township's demand for payment sent to the owner in writing) the Township may file and enforce a municipal lien against the property in accordance with Pennsylvania law governing municipal liens. - c.
+File a complaint against the property owner in district court to require that mowing or other weed control measures be implemented.
+Any person who shall be convicted of a violation of any of the provisions of this section shall be sentenced to pay a fine of not more than \$300 plus the costs of prosecution.
+Each day of violation shall constitute as separate offense. - d.
+File such actions, including but not limited to injunctive relief, with the Court of Common Pleas of Chester County for the enforcement of this section.